Definition schema reference

 }

-definition.json— validates style definitionsoptions.json— validates user options passed toAvatar
+definition.json: validates style definitionsoptions.json: validates the user options passed toAvatar